 The woodlands and lakes are a wild space.
 All use of the trails, forest and lake are at the user’s risk.

 Use of this property is restricted to Association members, their families, and their guests (when accompanied by a member), and students and faculty of Oglethorpe University.

 - Damage to the property, including littering, can result in expulsion from the property, and suspension of membership privileges.

 - Playing of radios and other sound equipment loudly enough to disturb others is prohibited.

 - Release of any domestic ducks, geese, or other live animals into the lake is prohibited.

 Silver Lake Fishing Committee exists to ensure that fishing Silver Lake be as accessible and as abundant as possible, and most especially for the benefit of the younger generation of anglers.

 - Catch and release in full effect.
 Do not remove any wildlife from the lake.
 ALL Bass, Bream, bluegill, and shell crackers are catch-and-release.

 - Limited fishing days.
-Resident members are allowed to fish up to two (2) days per week.
+You may only fish up to two (2) days per any given week.

 - Guest policy.
-Only one guest per fishing resident member permit, whether boating or while shore fishing.
+Only one guest per Resident member.
 The resident member must be present.
 Each Guest Access permit holder must have their own permit.

 - Gasoline motors are prohibited.
 Examples of permitted boats would include canoes, sailboats, kayaks, john boats, small paddleboats, and small molded deck boats with pontoons integral to their hull used for cruising or fishing.

 - Boats must meet Coast Guard regulation, including an approved personal flotation device for each occupant.

 - Existing docks will be permitted to remain in place as long as they are kept in sound repair, of appropriate size and quality, and active membership is maintained.

 - Broken, damaged or unsightly docks are to be repaired and/or removed by the owner within 30 days of notice.